 Similar to the strategy and implementation firms, many of these firms are attempting to expand into other classes.
 For example, FTI does some strategy work and design firms like Frog and IDEO occasionally sell strategy cases as well.
 That said, to date, the cross class movement has been most pronounced and most successful between strategy and implementation and vice versa.

 Industry specific firms are the smallest of the four classes.
 The level of expertise they bring to the table in their given industry can be tremendous, but the overall market that they can sell their services to is obviously constrained (given the industry focus).

 Naturally, the largest industry specific firms come from one of the largest global industries: healthcare.
 Healthcare firms like The Chartis Group and Trinity Partners are great examples of this class of consulting firm.
 All major industries from education, transportation, nonprofit, real estate, etc. will have their own industry focused consulting firms too.

 |Revenue / employee||$365K||$443K||$395K||$89K||$151K||$374K||$412K||$500K|

 Sources for revenue, employee base are from publicly available material; full source list here.

-Now that we've got a framework for thinking about how the consulting industry itself breaks down, it's worth devoting time to thinking about the trends within the industry itself.
+Now that we've got a framework for how the consulting industry itself breaks down, it's worth thinking about the trends within the industry itself.
 There are two mega trends worth calling out.

 While it might be more difficult to upsell into strategy, the advantage these firms can utilize is identifying strategic opportunities while being embedded in the organization on an implementation project.
 Since implementation projects are quite long, if an Accenture, say, does a good job staffing some consultants who can identify strategic opportunities to pitch, that makes sense.
 For them, the pitch will be akin to: "We noticed that X seems sub-optimal in the current setup.
 We could do some some analysis and propose an alternate strategy and then help you implement it."